 - Add lemon juice to sliced peaches to keep them from darkening.

-Warnings / Side Effects
+Side Effects Of Peaches

 And now, some frequently asked questions.

-Can I eat peach skin?
+Can you eat peach skin?

 Yes.
 Peach skin contains a lot of antioxidants.
 Peeling away the skin might make the fruit less nutritious.